jpscharf/FileMakerServerOpenDirectory/README.md

 * "localUser" logs in with his old local password and is given [Full Access] even though he is in the group "ODUserGroup" and was expected to have [Edit Only] access.

 	![4.3 - FileMaker Pro Database - Authentication Order](http://files.fmtricks.com/FileMaker-OpenDirectory/4.3 - FileMaker Pro Database - Authentication Order.png)

+## 5. Troubleshooting ##

+**If you are getting an "invalid hostname" error, or are unable to connect to the Open Directory server using SSL:**

+>Run the following command from terminal to check your configuration: ``` sudo changeip -checkhostname ```.
+The most common issue is that the domain lookup and reverse lookup (PTR record) do not match, you should contact your network administrator or internet provider.**

 --

 1. *Recommended:* Install Mac OS X Server on all the machines used, though it is optional for the FileMaker Server machine.